John Rabe Communication Centre: Ambition

-The museum should document the events of Nanjing, especially the experiences of John Rabe.
+The museum will document the events of Nanjing, especially the experiences of John Rabe.
 The institution serves various peace projects as a stage.

 John Rabe Award

 Since 2009 the John Rabe Communication Centre annually awards the Peace Prize of John Rabe (John Rabe Award) to people who have worked in a special way on their own history, for international understanding and peace in the relationship with China.
 The first winner was the Japanese actor Teruyuki Kagawa:

-"The actor will be honoured, for having demonstrated the courage and the civil courage, for playing the role of HIH-Prince Asaka as a Japanese actor in the movie ‘John Rabe’.
+"The actor will be honoured, for having demonstrated the courage and the civil courage, for playing the role of HIH-Prince Asaka as a Japanese actor in the 2009 film John Rabe.
 This showed that the recognition of historical truth to the peoples of China and Japan is more important than ever."

 The John Rabe Award 2010 was awarded at 8 November 2010 in the Chinese Culture Centre Berlin to the former director of the John Rabe House in Nanjing, Tang Daoluan as well as the Austrian Holocaust Memorial Service-founder Andreas Maislinger.
 As in 2009 the Award was courtesy of the Austrian company Swarovski.